 Stopping a lens down on bright objects can add drama.
 The aperture blades in some lenses produce dramatic diffraction spikes, but stopping down does mean less light is entering the camera.

 This means that either the ISO needs to be set higher, introducing more noise, or the exposure lengthened, risking motion blur.
+For more on this, read our DSLR guide.

 To get round this set the camera up on a tracking mount.
 Piggybacking on an equatorially mounted and driven scope will achieve this.
 A dedicated equatorial camera mount also works.